 How much time does it take to benefit from volunteering?
 Helping in a soup kitchen on one holiday might give you some positive feelings, but repeat volunteer efforts produce the best results.
 Some research shows that investing 100 volunteer hours per year is the threshold you need to reach to experience health benefits.
 If you have less time to give, just get started volunteering—doing a little may interest you in doing more.

 Tutoring, answering a telephone hotline or stuffing envelopes are all important volunteer jobs, but some organizations have volunteer needs that will give you more physical activity.
 For example, many groups hold creek, shoreline, roadside or park clean-up days.

 As a volunteer with Friends of the Forest Sedona in Arizona, Lin Ennis repaired, built and groomed trails once a week for four hours at a time.
 She got sidetracked from volunteering while developing her business, but recently volunteered with the group for a one-day event.
 "I scraped out drainage troughs and placed river rock to protect the new ranger station," Ennis says.
 "About five-and-a-half hours of hard physical labor significantly assisted my current weight loss and strength training program."

 "Volunteer vacations" are opportunities to help nonprofit organizations, while also getting physical activity and enjoying travel.
-Groups offering volunteer vacations include the Sierra Club, Catalina Island Conservancy, American Hiking Society, and Best Friends Animal Society, among others.
+Groups offering volunteer vacations include the Sierra Club, Catalina Island Conservancy, and American Hiking Society, among others.

 If you don't want to be outdoors, try your local library.
 As a volunteer shelving books, you'll do lots of stretching, lifting, squatting and walking.
 In addition, hospitals and nursing homes, schools and youth sports groups all have volunteer positions that can give you a workout while you're doing good works.